Yelp/mrjob/docs/guides/emr-bootstrap-cookbook.rst

         - sudo /usr/local/bin/python get-pip.py

 Also, :command:`pip` will be installed in ``/usr/local/bin``, which is not in the path for :command:`sudo`.
-Running pip with the :command:`python` binary you just compiled will work for any version of Python:
+Running the :command:`python` binary you just compiled with ``-m pip`` will work for any version of Python:

 .. code-block:: yaml